Madmalicius/RMTRMS/README.md

 ## Setting up SteamVR to run HMD-less

-[Triad Semi](http://help.triadsemi.com/steamvr-tracking/steamvr-tracking-without-an-hmd) has a great guide on how to run SteamVR without a headset. <b>To summarize:</b>
+[Triad Semi](http://help.triadsemi.com/steamvr-tracking/steamvr-tracking-without-an-hmd) has a great guide on how to run SteamVR without a headset. \

+For your convenience, we've created a script to automatically set this up.:

 Run SteamVR and set up your playspace as normal.
 After this is done, close SteamVR.